featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 ## Overview

-Below explains how to implement FeatureHub SDK using Javascript/Typescript for applications like Node.js backend server or Web front-end (e.g. React).
+Below explains how you can use the FeatureHub SDK in Javascript or Typescript for applications like Node.js backend server or Web front-end (e.g. React).

 This SDK is based on EventSource interface and provides real-time connection to the FeatureHub Edge server.